gracechin/Mini-Wheg-Opt/README.md

 the instructions [here](https://pages.github.com) to add a [GitHub Page](https://pages.github.com).

+This has the added advantage of allowing you to showcase your work to the world and complement your digital portfolios.
+You may use this opportunity to include any high quality images or simulations that might not be suitable for inclusion in your reports.

-This has the advantage of allowing you to showcase your work.
-If you choose to do this, we recommend also uploaded a copy of your final report in the main
+If you choose to do this, we also recommend that you upload a copy of your final report to put.
-	directory.

 If you would prefer your project to be private, please create private GitHub repository and provide access to [David](<mailto:david.boyle@imperial.ac.uk>) and [Nan](<mailto:n.li09@imperial.ac.uk>).

+In the case of a private repository, you may still include additional material in support of your project.